How to Secure a Dishwasher that’s Attached to the Countertop or Cabinet

 • Water leakage: You may not notice a leak if it’s minor enough, but a bigger issue will lead into leaking water pools around the appliance, especially underneath the dishwasher’s door.

-Loose dishwasher that “tilts” forward is more likely to be an issue of installed ones to a granite countertop.
+A loose dishwasher that “tilts” forward is more likely to be an issue of installed ones to a granite countertop.
 It is because granite, along with other similar materials such as stone marble, is susceptible to split when drilled with screws.
 This condition may cause the dishwasher not to be held securely.

 How to Secure Dishwasher to Cabinet

-If your dishwasher model comes with side anchors from the manufacturers, you can use them to attach the appliance to the cabinets instead of the countertops.
-The anchors prevent the dishwasher from tipping forward when you pull the drawers out and open the door because they are attached at the door’s edge.
+The anchors prevent the dishwasher from tipping forward when you pull the drawers out and open the door because they are attached at its edge.

 how to secure a dishwasher